 This report has been written based on an independent viewpoint, and therefore in principle it is not based on the Company's position on the matter herein.
 The objective of this report is to facilitate a deeper understanding of the Company on the part of investors, and as such does not recommend investor investment in the Company, does not solicit such investment, and does not advise that such investment be made.
 The analyst who authored this report is wholly responsible for the content herein, and has no conflict of interest regarding the investment decisions of investors regarding the Company.
 This report is a presentation of the Analyst's opinion of the Company, and all unauthorized usage hereof is prohibited.

-perspective of operating income under certain prerequisites, the structure in which service sales are highly profitable remains unchanged.
-In the competition to capture this demand for services, the Company has an advantage that is furthered by its track record over the years and its personnel.
-Originally, the Company core policy that differentiates it from competitors is providing services requiring time and effort for those customers who are having difficulties using their purchases, but not for customers who do not require any follow-up services after purchase.
+requiring time and effort for those customers who are having difficulties using their purchases, but not for customers who do not require any follow-up services after purchase.
 Such customers are the main target of other companies.